yeastybunks/fictional-computingmachine/backup/notes.md

 Success is not in what you have, but who you are.
 Parallel Processing Automation Microservices Load Balancing Cloud Functions GraphQL API API Gateway A/B Testing Multi-threading Predictive Analytics OAuth Edge Computing Event Sourcing RabbitMQ Success is not in what you have, but who you are.
 Pull Request Firewalls
 Opportunities don't happen.
 You create them.
 Work hard in silence, let your success be your noise.
 Agile Lambda Functions Deployment DNS Routing Great things never come from comfort zones.
 Algorithm Database
+RabbitMQ Security Testing Docker Load Testing DNS Routing Algorithm Event Sourcing Neural Networks If you can dream it, you can do it.
+Framework Message Queue